ariga/atlas/doc/md/guides/orms/efcore.md

 * A local project that uses EF Core for data access.

-If you don't have one, you can use [TodoApi](https://github.com/davidfowl/TodoApi) from David Fowler (Microsoft Engineer for things like ASP.NET, Aspire, and NuGet, among others) as a starting point:
+If you don't have one, you can use [TodoApi](https://github.com/davidfowl/TodoApi) written by David Fowler (Microsoft Engineer for things like ASP.NET, Aspire, and NuGet, among others) as a starting point:

 ```bash